+• The Criteria to evaluate the Concept Study Reports are documented in the Discovery 2019 GUIDELINES ANDCRITERIA FOR THE PHASE A CONCEPT STUDY at:

+https://discovery.larc.nasa.gov/dpl.html

-- The Criteria to Evaluate the Concept Study Reports are documented in the DISCOVERY 2014 GUIDELINES AND CRITERIA FOR THE PHASE A CONCEPT STUDY at: https://discovery.larc.nasa.gov/pdf_files/Discovery2014PhaseA_Guidelines_20160119.pdf - Evaluation criteria for Concept Study: approximate significance of each criterion is indicated by the percent weighting. - Criterion A: Scientific Merit of the Investigation (will not be reevaluated unless it is determined that the science has changed from that described in the Step 1 proposal) (approximately 25%) - Criterion B: Scientific Implementation Merit and Feasibility of the Investigation (approximately 20%) - Criterion C: Feasibility of Mission Implementation, Including Cost Risk (approximately 50%) - Criterions E and F: Quality of plans for optional Student Collaboration (SC) if proposed, and small business subcontracting plans (approximately 5%) - Additional selection factors - NASA budget changes and/or other programmatic factors, including but not limited to changes in scientific mandates, national priorities, and budgetary forecasts that were not evident when was issued.
-The PI-Managed Mission Cost, as well as other programmatic factors, may be additional selection factors.
+- Evaluation criteria for the Concept Study: approximate significance of each criterion is indicated by the percent weighting. - Criterion A: Intrinsic Scientific/Technology Merit of the Proposed Investigation (will not be re-evaluated unless it is determined that the science has changed from that described in the Step 1 proposal) (approximately 20%) - Criterion B: Experiment Scientific/Technology Implementation Merit and Feasibility of the Proposed Investigation (approximately 40%) - Criterion C: TMC Feasibility of the Proposed Mission Implementation (approximately 40%) - Additional Selection Factors that may be considered by the Selection Official - Criteria D and E: Quality of plans for optional Student Collaboration (SC), if proposed, and small business subcontracting plans. - NASA budget changes and/or other programmatic factors, including but not limited to changes in scientific mandates, national priorities, and budgetary forecasts that were not evident when the Discovery AO was issued. - The PI-Managed Mission Cost. - Science Enhancement Option (SEO) and Technology Demonstration Opportunity (TDO) Factors SEO factor is described on page 18, TDO factors on page 28.
+Selection of any SEO and/or TDO shall be separate from selection of any primary mission and will not be included in the weighting above.